paesanilab/MBX/README.md

 [![Homepage](https://img.shields.io/badge/google%20groups-mbx--users-green)](https://groups.google.com/g/mbx-users)

 # MBX v0.7
 MBX is a C++ software that provides an interface for MD drivers, such as LAMMPS (https://www.lammps.org) and i-PI (http://ipi-code.org), to perform classical and path-integral molecular dynamics simulations using our many-body potential energy functions.
-The current version of MBX includes the MB-pol many-body water potential (https://doi.org/10.1021/ct400863t, https://doi.org/10.1021/ct500079y, https://pubs.acs.org/doi/abs/10.1021/ct5004115) and the MB-nrg many-body potentials for neat CO2 and mixed CO2/H2O mixtures (https://doi.org/10.1021/acs.jctc.9b01175, https://doi.org/10.1063/5.0080061), and neat CH4 and mixed CH4/H2O mixtures (https://doi.org/10.1021/acs.jpcb.0c08728).
+The current version of MBX includes the MB-pol many-body water potential (https://doi.org/10.1021/ct400863t, https://doi.org/10.1021/ct500079y, https://pubs.acs.org/doi/abs/10.1021/ct5004115) and the MB-nrg many-body potentials for neat CO2 and CO2/H2O mixtures (https://doi.org/10.1021/acs.jctc.9b01175, https://doi.org/10.1063/5.0080061), and neat CH4 and CH4/H2O mixtures (https://doi.org/10.1021/acs.jpcb.0c08728).
 MBX also includes the TTM-nrg potentials for the halide (https://doi.org/10.1021/acs.jpcb.5b09562) and alkali-metal (https://doi.org/10.1039/C6CP02553F) ions in water.
 The MB-nrg many-body potentials for the halide (https://doi.org/10.1021/acs.jctc.6b00302) and alkali-metal (https://doi.org/10.1063/1.4993213) ions in water will become available in the next release of MBX.
-For more details about the MB-pol, MB-nrg, and TTM-nrg potentials in MBX please visit: https://paesanigroup.ucsd.edu/software/mbx.html.
+For more details about the MB-pol, MB-nrg, and TTM-nrg potentials in MBX, please visit: https://paesanigroup.ucsd.edu/software/mbx.html.

 MBX is periodically updated with performance improvements and the addition of other many-body potentials.
-For any questions about MBX, installation issues, or general usage inquiries please use the MBX Google Group: https://groups.google.com/g/mbx-users.
+For any questions about MBX, installation issues, or general usage inquiries, please use the MBX Google Group: https://groups.google.com/g/mbx-users.

 ## Compilation and Installation
-The following requirements need to be fulfilled in order to succesfully install the software
+The following requirements need to be fulfilled in order to successfully install the software
 - g++/gcc v4.9 or higher [and icpc/icc v2017 or higher - optional]
 - Read the entire README before doing anything

 ### Setup
-The home directory of MBX will be referred as `MBX_HOME`.
-You must set this environment variable, and can be done with the following command if the home directory of MBX is the current directory.
+The home directory of MBX will be referred to as `MBX_HOME`.
+You must set this environment variable, which can be done with the following command if the home directory of MBX is the current directory:
 `export MBX_HOME=$PWD`

 ### Compilation